McDonnell-Lab/DCASE2019-Task1/README.md

 ## Training:

+1. Download the data from links at: http://dcase.community/challenge2019/task-acoustic-scene-classification
+2. Adjuyst the paths in the DCASE_training.ipynb jupyter notebook
-Run the DCASE_training.ipynb jupyter notebook
+3. Run the DCASE_training.ipynb jupyter notebook